-Too tired to pound those pavaments for hours on foot?
+Too tired to pound the pavement for hours on foot?

-There are any number of big ferries, complete with bars and restaurants and multi-lingual commentaries and all the usual tourist paraphernalia, sailing up and down the Thames, but on a recent visit we decided to do things differently.
+There’s any number of big ferries complete with bars and restaurants, multi-lingual commentaries, and all the usual tourist paraphernalia sailing up and down the Thames, but there’s a better way to explore London on the river.

-Opt rather for the commuter boat, part of the London Transport system.
-Mothers bringing children home from school; office workers from Canary Wharf, one of the financial hubs of London; a couple of commuters with cool fold-up bikes that they tucked under their arms as they boarded – we were actually the odd ones out, map of the river in hand, cameras to the fore, as we caught the boat at Embankment Pier.
+Opt for the commuter boat, part of the London Transport system.
+The boats are filled with regular Londoners: mothers bringing children home from school, office workers from the financial hub at Canary Wharf, hip commuters with fold-up bikes tucked under their arms as they board — tourists are actually rare.
+You won’t see many people with maps of the river in hand and cameras at the ready waiting to catch a commuter boat.

-In the long run-up to this summer’s London Olympic Games, there has been a massive regeneration of the River Thames and the surrounding areas.
-Formerly disused and abandoned wharves have been turned into breath-taking apartment blocks; fashionable restaurants and galleries have opened up, all against the backdrop of the eye-catching shapes of gleaming new office blocks.
+In the long run-up to this summer’s London Olympic Games, there has been a massive redevelopment along the River Thames and its surrounding areas.
+Formerly disused and abandoned wharves have been turned into breath-taking apartment blocks.
+Fashionable restaurants and galleries have opened up against the backdrop of eye-catching, gleaming new office blocks.

-The great thing about traveling by river is that it is definitely more relaxing than standing in a crowded bus or train, but what you may not expect is the speed with which these boats bomb off down the river from one stop to another.
+The great thing about traveling on the river is that it is definitely more relaxing than standing in a crowded bus or train, but what you may not expect is the speed with which these boats get down the river from one stop to another.

-Depending on the type of ticket you have, you can hop on and off all day at leisure, “doing” most of the city’s major attractions from the river, from Hampton Court to the London Eye and Tate Modern, from the Houses of Parliament to the Tower of London, sailing from one sight to the next.
+Depending on the type of ticket you have, you can hop on and off all day at your leisure, visiting most of the city’s major attractions from the river, sailing from one sight to the next.
+From Hampton Court to the London Eye and Tate Modern, from the Houses of Parliament to the Tower of London, it’s all made easy by the boat.

-The regeneration of the east of London allows you to see historic monuments from what was almost certainly their original, intended perspective.
-Arriving at the Tower of London by boat lets you look at the structure in a more relaxed way than from the busy road on the far side, where coaches park, disgorging tourists.
+The redevelopment of the east of London allows you to see historic monuments from what was almost certainly their original, intended perspective.
+Arriving at the Tower of London by boat lets you enjoy the structure in a more relaxed way than you can from the busy road on the far side, where coaches park and disgorge their tourists.

-Far more fun to arrive by boat, trying to imagine how differently the Tower and the river must have looked in the 15th and 16th centuries when prisoners destined for the dreaded Tower of London were brought by barge along the Thames to the infamous Traitors' Gate.
-As the boats with the condemned passed under London Bridge, the heads of recently executed prisoners would have been displayed on pikes.
+It’s far more fun to arrive by boat, trying to imagine how differently the Tower and the river must have looked in the 15th and 16th centuries when prisoners destined for the dreaded Tower of London were brought by barge along the Thames to the infamous Traitors' Gate.
+As the boats with the condemned passed under London Bridge, the heads of recently executed prisoners were displayed on pikes.

-You sail past the reconstructed Shakespearean Globe Theatre and historic ships such as HMS Belfast, see the silhouette of St Paul’s Cathedral on the horizon and then, one of the most beautiful sights the city has to offer, the Royal Naval College in Greenwich, whose magnificent architecture was clearly meant to be seen first from the water.
+You’ll also sail past the reconstructed Shakespearean Globe Theatre and historic ships such as HMS Belfast.
+You’ll see the silhouette of St Paul’s Cathedral on the horizon and then, one of the most beautiful sights the city has to offer, the Royal Naval College in Greenwich, whose magnificent architecture was clearly meant to be seen first from the water.

-For our journey, we hopped off at The O2 and joined a huge throng of people – hundreds of mainly young, city types all out for a drink or for dinner in this enormous, stylish dome.
-It was crowded, with queues forming early outside the more popular bars and cafés – and all this on a Monday evening.
-If ever you wanted visible proof of the success of the development of the east end of London, this was it.
+On your journey, if you hop off at The O2, you’ll join a huge throng of people, hundreds of mainly young city types all out for dinner or a drink in this enormous, stylish dome.
+Queues form early outside the more popular bars and cafés, even on Monday evenings.
+If you need visible proof of the success of the development of the east end of London, this is it.

-What is wonderful about travelling this way is that you get to see vignettes of normal river life: at the QE11 pier, we watched a man in a little wooden rowing boat puttering along the river.
-Other fishing boats were moored behind him, as well as a few über-smart yachts, and behind him, towering over it all, the panorama of the 2012 Olympic village.
+What’s wonderful about travelling this way is that you get to see vignettes of normal river life.
+You might see a little wooden row boat puttering along the river passing fishing boats moored alongside.
+These quaint scenes are often mixed with über-smart yachts or power boats racing past.
+And towering over it all is the panorama of the 2012 Olympic village.